OpenComputingLab/reusable-content-example/code.md

 *In Markdown, the backticked block typically also defines the language so that languge sensitive syntax highlighting can be applied appropriately.*

-This renders to OU-XML as:
+This "rendered" block is described in OU-XML as:

 ```xml
 <ProgramListing>